jinyoungjo/academic-kickstart/content/talk/AMP2022/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Jo, J. (2016).
-Probabilistic OT analysis of realization of /nl/ sequence in Korean.
-Talk presented at the Gwanpojigyo [Gwanak phonology meeting]."
+title: "Jo, J. (2022).
+Inter-speaker variation in the realization of stem-final coronal obstruents in Korean: Poster to be presented at the 2022 Annual Meeting on Phonology"
-event: Gwanpojigyo [Gwanak phonology meeting]
+event: The 2022 Annual Meeting on Phonology
 event_url:
 location:
 address:
   street: